-Figure 4.5 shows the existing accessibility condition within Ward 16 of Tangail Pourashava.
-District Sadar Road (single carriageway) almost bisects the ward which is accessible by motor vehicles.
-Most of the roads belong to the category of '<4 feet', '4-8 feet' and '8-12 feet' which are accessible by pedestrians and one-way bicycle; one-way non-motorized traffic (rickshaw or van), one-way motorcycle and two-way bicycle; and two-way non-motorized traffic (rickshaw or van), two-way motorcycle and bicycle respectively.
-The internal road network of southern part of the ward possesses roads with larger road width than the northern part.
+Figure 4.5 shows the existing accessibility condition within Ward 14 of Tangail Pourashava.
+The northern and western sides of ward boundary are merged with two lane carriageway and single carriageway respectively accessible by the motor vehicles.
+The northern boundary side road is Dhaka-Tangail Road.
+Among the three selected wards of Tangail, ward 14 does not seem to be in good accessibility condition, as the internal roads are not single carriageway (12 to 25 feet) in most of the cases.
+Rather the internal road network of ward 14 is not that kind of good in terms of road width.
+Most of the roads belong to the category of '<4 feet' and '4-8 feet' which are accessible by pedestrians and one-way bicycle; and one-way non-motorized traffic (rickshaw or van), one-way motorcycle and two-way bicycle respectively.
+A number of roads are also found with the width of 8 to 12 feet.
+The internal road network is more concentrated in the northern part than the southern part of the ward.